cbfacademy/mern-stack-project/client/README.md

 ## Example App

-In the example we have provided you can see:
+In the example we have prov"id"ed you can see:

 1. How to display a list of users
 2. How to connect to your API
-3. What to display if your request to the API doesn't return any users
+3. What to display if your request to the API doesn"t return any users

 ---
 # Getting Started with Create React App